Get

 Teaching your dog not to beg is often more about your self-control than your canine’s.
 Teaching your dog not to beg in the future means to stop rewarding them for begging now.
 That includes giving them food and attention.
 Even telling a dog to stop begging can encourage more begging, especially if your dog is used to it!

 It’s best to implement as many physical barriers as possible.
 Don’t let yourself (or anyone else) reward your dog for begging by simply removing the opportunity.
-When you’re eating, use a baby gate to keep your dog away from the table.
+When you’re eating, try tricks like using a baby gate to keep your dog away from the table.
 You can even crate-train them during mealtimes.

 By implementing these tips, you can help eliminate your dog’s begging.
 Over time, you may be able to stop many of these preventative steps as your dog loses interest in begging.
 Some dogs will eventually stop begging and can then be allowed near the table again.